The Regions Of New South Wales (NSW)

 - Coffs Harbour – the Big Banana, Forest Sky Pier at Sealy Lookout and Muttonbird Island all warrant a stop.

-Local tip: Each of these towns are perfect for a week-long holiday or
+Local tip: Each of these towns is perfect for a week-long holiday or

 The North Coast